-“A lot of people think they don’t need to study for the TEAS exam and there’s a misconception that they can just show up and take it,” says Georgia Vest, Senior Dean of Nursing at Rasmussen College.
+“A lot of people think they don’t need to study for the TEAS exam and there’s a misconception that they can just show up and take it,” says Georgia Vest, Senior Dean of Nursing at Rasmussen University.
 This can end up being a rude awakening for some.

 - Mometrix Test Preparation